SlicerMorph/Tutorials/Markups_2/README.md

 ## Resampling Curves
-This tutorial explains how to resample a curve usint the `Markups` module.
+This tutorial explains how to resample a curve using the `Markups` module.
 In this tutorial we use the Gorilla Skull Reference Model from the SlicerMorph tab of the `Sample Data` module (you will need the SlicerMorph extention installed to see this option in the menu).

 ----